rgknp/AIDayLabs/lab02.2-building_bots/1_Dialogs_and_Regex.md

 There are many different methods and preferences for developing bots.
 The SDK allows you to organize your code in whatever way you want.
 In these labs, we'll organize our conversations into different dialogs, and we'll explore a [MVVM style](https://msdn.microsoft.com/en-us/library/hh848246.aspx) of organizing code around conversations.

 This PictureBot will be organized in the following way:
-* **Models** - the objects to be modified
 * **Dialogs** - the business logic for editing the models
 * **Responses** - classes which define the outputs to the users
+* **Models** - the objects to be modified

-Next, create a folder for each piece in your PictureBot project (create three folders: "Models", "Dialogs", "Responses").
+Next, create a folder for each piece in your PictureBot project (create three folders: "Dialogs", "Responses", "Models").

 #### Dialogs